qaalabs/DE5M4/docs/d-cloud/1a-building-blocks.md

 !!! tip "Use docs or product portals if needed"

-    - Don't aim for perfection - just get close!
+    - Don't aim for perfection - just a best guess is fine!

 ---